ViibeoAutomation

 Step-by-Step: Setting Up Your Faceless TikTok Autopilot

-Here's how to configure the system from scratch:
+Configure the system from scratch:

 Step 1: Choose your niche.
 Faceless TikTok works best in topic-driven niches rather than personality-driven ones.
 Finance tips, life hacks, product reviews, motivational content, history facts, and "did you know" formats all perform well with no face on screen.
 Pick one niche you can sustain for at least 100 videos.